MetaNetX/MNXtools/doc/convert_manual.md

 **CHEM_MAP_MULTIPLE**

-* The mapping returns more than one MNXref identifiers and one of them is **arbitrarily** selected in the mapped model.
+* The mapping returns more than one MNXref identifier and one of them is **arbitrarily** selected in the mapped model.
-* This situation may arise because of not enough information is supplied in the source model or because of a deprecated MNXref identifiers which was remapped onto more than one identifier in the latest MNXref releases.
+* This situation may arise because not enough information is supplied in the source model or because of a deprecated MNXref identifier which was remapped onto more than one identifier in the latest MNXref releases.
 * _Suggested model improvement_: update the identifier in the source model to remove the ambiguity.

 **CHEM_MAP_DEPRECATED**